3 Types of Heat Transfer.

 This heater can also be used manually with whatever temperature you require and then just turning the heater off when you do not need it to heat.

-Neo Wi-Fi is one of our newest models and has benefits of Wi-Fi, controllable via your home from anywhere in the world so long as you have set the heaters up via your Wi-Fi home network.
+Neo Wi-Fi and Neo Wi-Fi compact are one of our newest models and has benefits of Wi-Fi, controllable via your home from anywhere in the world so long as you have set the heaters up via your Wi-Fi home network.
 You can control on and off, timer settings and temperature settings and control each heater individually via room zones.
-These heaters come in White.
+These heaters come in various colours.

 Also, we have the Fantastic Vigo range.
 The benefit of Vigo heaters are that they include Smart energy consumption, Child security lock, Environmental temperature indicator, Energy consumption indicator, much smaller than the Adax, Neo and Beha models so therefore will fit into much smaller locations, carry handle attached, allowing easy movement of the heater from room to room if required and also come with a wall bracket and feet for freestanding in the box as part the price of the heater.